AshwinGoyal713/vityarthi-java-project-/README.md

 - **Enable**: `java -ea -cp bin edu.ccrm.cli.MainCLI`.
 - **Example**: In enroll(), `assert credits > 0 : "Credits must be >0";`—fails with AssertionError if invalid (only with -ea).
 - **Why?**: Complements exceptions (e.g., throw for business errors, assert for dev checks like regNo != null in addStudent).
-###Demo Video
-For a quick walkthrough, check out my 3-minute demo video on YouTube:https://youtu.be/n0h1ZW7S0T0?feature=shared .
-I show starting the app, adding a student, enrolling in a course , assigning a grade, running a GPA report , Recorded on my Windows setup with Eclipse—feel free to skip around!